 How Substitute Training Works

-• Substitute: A substitute Training Requirement is one that has the Is A Substitute Training Requirement field checkbox selected.
+A Training Requirement record used for Substitute Training is first categorized based on its Is A Substitute Training Requirement field value:

 Substitute Training Objects